Imferential Statistics II

 For all traits except Sepal.Width, __the Equality of Variance assumption is strongly violated

-Normality in contrast is more or less OK
+Normality in contrast is more or less OK, except for Petal.Width.

 So we can use downstream tests which assume normality but not necessarily equal variance.